d-w-moore/Docker_demo/Docker_Demo1.md

  fd3261220a5f: Pushed
  [...]
  ```
  I could now pull from hub.docker.com, but since it's local I don't have to.
-(If you were   jumping into the example at this point, you could actually "docker pull dwmoore/myalpine" and continue with me, and all that I'm doing here:  OK, adding another package to the image now.
+(If you were   jumping into the example at this point, you could issue the command `docker pull dwmoore/myalpine` and continue with me, and all that I'm doing here:  OK, adding another package to the image now.
 This just gives us the 'col' utility:
 ```

 17:47PM daniel@daniel-ThinkPad-W540:~ $ docker run -it dwmoore/myalpine /bin/sh